Wells Fargo Maintains Walmart (WMT) Overweight Recommendation

 What are Other Shareholders Doing?

-Liberty Capital Management holds 7K shares representing 0.00% ownership of the company.
+GVEQX - Government Street Equity Fund holds 10K shares representing 0.00% ownership of the company.
 No change in the last quarter.

-Alberta Investment Management holds 97K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 101K shares, representing a decrease of 4.76%.
-The firm increased its portfolio allocation in WMT by 20.11% over the last quarter.
+Accretive Wealth Partners holds 10K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 10K shares, representing a decrease of 0.46%.
+The firm decreased its portfolio allocation in WMT by 99.90% over the last quarter.

-Deane Retirement Strategies holds 19K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 15K shares, representing an increase of 19.29%.
-The firm increased its portfolio allocation in WMT by 22.95% over the last quarter.
+HEMZX - Virtus Vontobel Emerging Markets Opportunities Fund holds 19,059K shares representing 0.71% ownership of the company.
+In it's prior filing, the firm reported owning 25,884K shares, representing a decrease of 35.81%.
+The firm decreased its portfolio allocation in WMT by 17.35% over the last quarter.

-Kaydan Wealth Management holds 2K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 3K shares, representing a decrease of 2.02%.
-The firm decreased its portfolio allocation in WMT by 99.92% over the last quarter.
+BBVLX - Bridge Builder Large Cap Value Fund holds 230K shares representing 0.01% ownership of the company.
+In it's prior filing, the firm reported owning 267K shares, representing a decrease of 16.13%.
+The firm decreased its portfolio allocation in WMT by 2.84% over the last quarter.

-Tealwood Asset Management holds 6K shares representing 0.00% ownership of the company.
-No change in the last quarter.
+WEUSX - Siit World Equity Ex-us Fund - holds 4,854K shares representing 0.18% ownership of the company.
+In it's prior filing, the firm reported owning 6,019K shares, representing a decrease of 24.00%.
+The firm decreased its portfolio allocation in WMT by 87.22% over the last quarter.

 What is the Fund Sentiment?